Robert Dahl: Early writings and pluralism

-Thus, the governments that use influence at the higher end of the scale are best.
-The worst use the unpleasant forms of influence at the lower end.

 Writing on democracy and polyarchies

-Dahl wrote many books on democracy throughout his career.
-The most influential are Polyarchy: Participation and Opposition (1971) and Democracy and Its Critics (1989).

 In Polyarchy, Dahl uses the term "polyarchy" to refer to actual cases of democracy and provides a comprehensive discussion of possible causes of polyarchy.

-Criteria of a democratic process

 In his book, Democracy and Its Critics, Dahl clarifies his view about democracy.
 No modern country meets the ideal of democracy, which is as a theoretical utopia.
-More specifically, argued that five criteria could be used for evaluating how democratic a process is:
+More specifically, Dahl argued that five criteria could be used for evaluating how democratic a process is: